Individual Therapy in Naples, Florida

 Early Trauma Protocol (ETP)

-ETP can be helpful for people who:
+ETP can help people who:

 Feel “stuck” in patterns that don’t make logical sense